- Third Annual Anti-Money Laundering Learning Event

 Innessa holds a Master of Business Administration degree in International Business, with a Bachelor of Arts degree in Management Development and Organization.
 Most recently, Innessa has joined the ACAMS Connecticut Chapter as Co-Chair.

 Joann Kokorus, CAMS

-Joann Kokorus is the BSA Operations Manager at Liberty Bank, which was chartered in 1825, making it the oldest mutual bank in Connecticut.
+Joann Kokorus is the Assistant Vice President, BSA Operations Manager at Liberty Bank, which was chartered in 1825, making it the oldest mutual bank in Connecticut.
 Liberty Bank is headquartered in Middletown, CT.
 She oversees the Bank Secrecy Act/Anti-Money Laundering Team.
 Some of Joann’s responsibilities as the BSA Operations Manager include reviewing and submitting CTR and SAR filings, monitoring high risk customers, as well as providing BSA/AML training to different lines of business, including retail branch locations.

-She has been in the banking industry for 10 years and in the BSA/AML profession for almost 9 years.
+She has been in the banking industry for over 10 years and in the BSA/AML profession for almost 9 years.
 Joann has held positions with other financial institutions in fields of Retail Operations, Cash Management and ACH Operations, as well as BSA/AML Compliance.